liesel-devs/liesel/.github/README.md

 ## Acknowledgements

-Liesel is being developed by Paul Wiemann and Hannes Riebl with support from Thomas Kneib.
-Important contributions were made by Joel Beck, Alex Afanasev, Gianmarco Callegher and Johannes Brachem.
-We are grateful to the German Research Foundation (DFG) for funding the development through grant 443179956.
+Liesel is being developed by Paul Wiemann, Hannes Riebl, Johannes Brachem and Gianmarco Callegher with support from Thomas Kneib.
+Important contributions were made by Joel Beck and Alex Afanasev.
+We are grateful to the German Research Foundation (DFG) for funding the development through grant KN 922/11-1.